Interrogation of Abu Zubaydah

 Abu Zubaydah (Zayn al-Abidin Muhammed Hussein Abu Zubaydah) is a Saudi citizen who helped manage the Khalden training camp in Afghanistan.
 Captured in Pakistan on March 28, 2002, he has since been held by the United States as an enemy combatant.
-Beginning in August 2002, Abu Zubaydah was the first prisoner to undergo enhanced interrogation techniques.
-There is disagreement among government sources as to how effective these techniques were; some officials contend that Abu Zubaydah gave his most valuable information before they were used; CIA lawyer John Rizzo said he gave more material afterward.
+Beginning in August 2002, Abu Zubaydah was the first prisoner to undergo enhanced interrogation techniques. (torture) There is disagreement among government sources as to how effective these techniques were; some officials contend that Abu Zubaydah gave his most valuable information before they were used; CIA lawyer John Rizzo said he gave more material afterward.

 The American intelligence community asserts Khalden was a camp for training al Qaeda recruits in the 1990s, but detainees and other sources have disputed this conclusion.
 Abu Zubaydah was sent to a black site in Thailand, where he was interrogated first by F.B.I. agents using traditional interrogation techniques and then by CIA employees and contractors, who in August 2002, were authorized to use so-called "enhanced interrogation techniques", as termed by the Bush administration.
 Since 2006, Abu Zubaydah has been held at the Guantanamo Bay detention camp.
 While in CIA custody, Zubaydah’s previously damaged left eye was surgically removed.

 Although President George W. Bush claimed in 2006 three examples of intelligence derived from the torture of Abu Zubaydah by the CIA, which he said showed that it was justified, later reporting has established that the prisoner gave two of the names under conventional interrogation by the FBI, and intelligence analysts already had leads from other sources to the third person.